 Therefore it will be both in the interests of this country and in the interests of the workers themselves to give full support to the Government in order to implement any project which will promise prosperity for this country.
-Unions can do a lot to bring about good understanding between employers and employees and it is with this understanding between employers and employees and everybody concerned will be assured.
-This new nation does not depend entirely on her administrators to serve her interests she depends on every one of her sons and daughters to look dire her and to struse her to maturity and to strength.
+Unions can do a lot to bring about good understanding between employers and employees and it is with this understanding that the well-being of the workers and everybody concerned will be assured.
+This new nation does not depend entirely on her administrators to serve her interests-she depends on every one of her sons and daughters to look after her and to nurse her to maturity and to strength.